It’s not easy. It’s not easy to find interactive, fun and value-adding retrospective methods for remote teams.

 As a Scrum Master and psychologist, I love retrospective ideas that force team members to leave their everyday (job) life.
 Exercises that let them see things from a different perspective.

 Therefore I tried to summarize 4 fun retrospective ideas for remote teams.
 The 4 ideas are somewhat different, somewhat unusual.
 But they work in a remote context.
+Just so you know, if you are interested in 32 more kickass retrospective ideas, check out this post.

 Fun retrospective ideas for remote teams 1: Skribbl